lwsjs/local-web-server/README.md

 }
 ```

+#### Dynamic Response

 The examples above all returned static data.
-To define a **dynamic response**, create a mock module.
+To define a dynamic response, create a mock module.
 Specify its path in the `module` property:
 ```json
 {
   "mocks": [